bcgov/design-system/components/alert_banners/README.md

 Use success alerts to notify someone that a task is fully completed or a disruption is resolved.

 ## Rationale
 Alert banners use a combination of colour, icon and text to convey the purpose and meaning of the alert message.
-The text below the alert title provides guidance for the user with additional information or supporting actions.

 ### Further Reading
 - [Alert fatigue during COVID-19](https://blog.canada.ca/2020/07/15/alert-fatigue.html)